Arriving at Sue’s I dumped my bags and we went to the pub for a couple of beers and planned the following day in London.

 Sitting there nursing a cup of tea whilst waiting for Sue, I reflected on how far I had come in the previous two years.
 I was totally at ease and excited at the forthcoming adventure and comfortable as Emma in a way that I had never felt was likely in those early days.
 As usual the weather had turned unpredictable and I was faced with being too warm in the shops but warm between the shops.
 I chose my favourite woollen pencil skirt, blouse and matching jacket.
 Opaque tights on the legs and kitten heeled courts with a ¾ length woollen coat over the top.
 For the first time, I went without my usual forms and instead wore my new bra from Asda with a pair of fillets.
 The bra worked in squeezing and pushing up my own flesh to give me a smaller than usual silhouette but not out of place.
 Overall I was very pleased with the result and with summer not far off!!
 I will be able to show a reasonable cleavage with the right tops.

 Leaving the “sanctuary” of Sue’s we made our way to the train station and tickets purchased, just missed the train, having to wait for the next one to take us into London.
-The train ride was “ordinary” and we chatted all the way into town.

 On arriving in the City, our first port of call was an excellent coffee shop where we sampled some Belgian chocolate and cookies (well they screamed at us – eat me eat me!).
-Our plan of attack was to head towards the centre of Oxford Street and work our way back from the Soho end.
-We didn’t have any priorities, so we explored the shops as and where we found them, too numerous to name them all here but including the main culprits.

 A common denominator was the sheer frustration I felt in finding a dress or top I liked, only to find 6 of them in a size 8 only.
 The other problem was the random spread of the sales goods and that was without facing up to the odd elbow in the ribs from other women looking for that perfect buy!